Gorgeous-Ghouls/Blak/README.md

 poetry install
 ```

-Then to run the clinet (while being in the client dir)
+Then to run the client (while being in the client dir)
 ```
 poetry run blak
 ```
 or (if u hosted the server yourself)
 ```
-WEBSOCKET_HOST=localhost:8000 poetry run blak
+WEBSOCKET_HOST=localhost:8000
 ```

 and start the server by (cd to server/) (only needed if u want to run on localhost, as server is deployed)